 The judges will look for moves that are performed with a high level of execution and correct alignment.
+This section is broken down into the following areas:

 BALANCE OF ELEMENTS

 Definition - Balance: having different elements that are equal or correct proportions.